youcrypted/chess-characters-pwd/README.md

 If we talk about numbers, we have 13^64 combinations only for the chess pieces (including the blank squares).
 Then if we consider that the user can introduce characters in every square
 (255^N, where N is the length of each password chunk), generate all the possible combinations becomes really prohibitive.
 The silver bullet appear because we are always talking about >= 64 length passwords, that the users will extended, having 64 "squares" to decide ;)

+### Computational complexity (worse case)

+C = Number of printable characters.
+Normal ASCII contains 95.
+P = Number of chess pieces (including the blank square), 13.

+Possible combinations:

+- (P)^64: If you only use the chess game pieces.
+- (C)^64: If you only use 1 character per square.
+- (P + C)^64: If you combine the chess pieces and the printable characters, but keeping the square's content, to only 1 element of the alphabet.
+- (P + (C)^N)^64: Where N is the biggest length of the content per square.
+For example if you use: "Mom", "1", "LoveU", divided into 3 squares, then N = 4 ("Love").
+Remember that you also can combine chess pieces and printable characters as square content.

+Yes, we have (13 + (95)^N)^64 possible combinations with the normal ASCII code.
+Of course, the strength of the generated password depends of the ability of the user to combine and remember "content" in multiple squares.

 ## The library